shell-bomb/shell-bomb/README.md

 ##  👋 HI there

-I'm M4laka, IT nerd, sportive person and nature lover while I research about cybersecurity, I love to share all my knowledge with my colleagues to learn and share
+I'm M4laka, IT nerd, sportsman person and nature lover while I research about cybersecurity, I love to share all my knowledge with my colleagues to learn and share

 # About me